-This timely collection of essays examines the legal and regulatory dynamics of energy transitions in the context of emerging trends towards decarbonisation and increase in low-carbon energy solutions globally.
+This timely collection of essays examines the legal and regulatory dynamics of energy transitions in the context of emerging trends towards decarbonisation and the global increase in low-carbon energy solutions.
 The book explores this topic by considering the applicable energy law and policy frameworks in both:

 (i) highly industrialised and major economies such as the US, EU, China and Australia;